-Academic Search Premier provides the full text of journal articles from nearly 1,560 academic, social sciences, humanities, general science, education and multi-cultural journals.
-In addition to the full text, this database offers indexing and abstracts for articles in 2,730 additional journals.
+Academic Search Premier provides the full text of journal articles from nearly 1,560 academic, social sciences, humanities, general science, education and multi-cultural journals.Additionally, this database offers indexing and abstracts for articles in 2,730 additional journals.
 Nearly 1,800 of the journals are scholarly peer reviewed.

 Subjects: Arts and Literature

-Early American Imprints Series II provides full-text access to the 36,000 American books, pamphlets and broadsides published in the first nineteen years of the nineteenth century.
-Based on the authoritative bibliography by Ralph R. Shaw and Richard H. Shoemaker and supplemented by thousands of new items, this database contains many state papers and government materials, including published reports; presidential letters and messages; and congressional, state and territorial resolutions.
+Provides full-text access to the 36,000 American books, pamphlets and broadsides published in the first nineteen years of the 19th century.
+In addition to books, pamphlets and broadsides, this collection features many state papers and government materials, including published reports; presidential letters and messages; congressional, state aand government materials, including published reports; presidential letters and messages; congressional, state and territorial resolutions.
 Georgetown has access to Series I, Series II, and the Supplements from the Library Company of Philadelphia.
-"America's Historical Imprints" is an interface that permits full cross-searching of related Readex collections.
+America's Historical Imprints is an interface that permits full cross-searching of related Readex collections.

-Eighteenth Century Collections Online (ECCO) contains digital images of every page of over 180,000 books published during the 18th century in the fields of history, literature, religion, law, fine arts, science and more.
+"Eighteenth Century Collections Online (ECCO) contains digital images of every page of over 180,000 books published during the 18th century in the fields of history, literature, religion, law, fine arts, science and more.
 It offers full-text searching of approximately 26 million pages.
-Georgetown subscribes to both the main ECCO database and ECCO II.
+Georgetown subscribes to both the main ECCO database and ECCO II."

-JSTOR is a digital archive of core journals in various fields.
+"JSTOR is a digital archive of core journals in various fields.
 It contains the entire runs of these journals, from the first volume up to the volumes published a few years ago.
-Each journal has a "moving wall" of 3-5 years after which the current issues are added to JSTOR.
+Each journal has a moving wall"" of 3-5 years after which the current issues are added to JSTOR.
 Georgetown has access to all journals in these collections: Arts & Sciences I-VI, Health & General Sciences, and Ecology & Botany.
 USE THIS LINK TO SEARCH ACROSS THE ENTIRE DATABASE OR BROWSE ISSUES OF INDIVIDUAL TITLES USING THE LINKS BELOW."""

-The New York Review of Books is a biweekly publication that reviews current books and contains articles on literature, culture, and current affairs.
+"The New York Review of Books is a biweekly publication that reviews current books and contains articles on literature, culture, and current affairs."

-Oxford Journals Online is the web site for the Oxford U. Press journals, most of which the Georgetown University community can access.
+"Oxford Journals Online is the web site for the Oxford U. Press journals, most of which the Georgetown University community can access.
 Georgetown subscribes to the backfiles as well as the more recent years of the journals.
-USE THIS LINK TO SEARCH THE ENTIRE DATABASE, OR LINK DIRECTLY TO SPECIFIC TITLES.
+USE THIS LINK TO SEARCH THE ENTIRE DATABASE, OR LINK DIRECTLY TO SPECIFIC TITLES."

-Oxford Scholarship Online indexes Oxford University Press books on literature, from Medieval, Renaissance, and Victorian periods through the twentieth century.
+"Oxford Scholarship Online indexes Oxford University Press books on literature, from Medieval, Renaissance, and Victorian periods through the twentieth century.
 Includes books on African American, Women's and American Colonial literature as well as Shakespeare, film, drama, and poetry.
-Georgetown has access to the full text of titles published to OSO in the September, 2007 and the January, 2008 updates.
+Georgetown has access to the full text of titles published to OSO in the September, 2007 and the January, 2008 updates."

-Shakespeare Collection is the subject's most comprehensive and authoritative online resource, bringing together general reference data, full-text scholarly periodicals (including Shakespeare studies, Shakespeare bulletin, Studies in English literature, 1500-1900, Medieval and Renaissance drama in England, Early modern literary studies), reprinted criticism, primary source material and the full-text annotated works from The Arden Shakespeare complete works.
+"Shakespeare Collection is the subject's most comprehensive and authoritative online resource, bringing together general reference data, full-text scholarly periodicals (including Shakespeare studies, Shakespeare bulletin, Studies in English literature, 1500-1900, Medieval and Renaissance drama in England, Early modern literary studies), reprinted criticism, primary source material and the full-text annotated works from The Arden Shakespeare complete works."

-The TLS Historical Archive provides searchable access to the full text of the Times Literary Supplement from 1902 through 2005.
-It includes more than 300,000 reviews, letters, poems and articles.
+"The TLS Historical Archive provides searchable access to the full text of the Times Literary Supplement from 1902 through 2005.
+It includes more than 300,000 reviews, letters, poems and articles."

-Web of Science is a multidisciplinary bibliographic database that indexes and abstracts journals in the sciences, social sciences, and arts and humanities.
+"Web of Science is a multidisciplinary bibliographic database that indexes and abstracts journals in the sciences, social sciences, and arts and humanities.
 Distributed by the Institute for Scientific Information ( ISI), Web of Science at Georgetown University is a cumulation of three databases: Science Citation Index Expanded, Social Sciences Citation Index, and Arts and Humanities Citation Index.
 In addition to traditional author, title and keyword searches, the citation databases offer access to articles' cited references - the footnotes from authors' bibliographies.
-You may take a known, relevant paper and find other, more recent papers that cite it.
-Please use 'netID@georgetown.edu' to create a personal account.
+You may take a known, relevant paper and find other, more recent papers that cite it."Please use 'netID@georgetown.edu' to create a personal account.